-Herbicide Product/A (ai/A) Weeds When to Apply Remarks and Paragraphs Express SG (tribenuron2) 0.25 to 0.5 oz SG (0.125 to 0.25 oz) Small annual broadleaf weeds including wild mustard.
-Suppression of Canada thistle.
-No grass or ALS- resistant weed control.
-EPOST.
-Sunflower: 1-leaf stage but prior to bud formation.
-Broadleaf weeds: Less than 3 inches tall.
-Apply only to Express Sun sunflower varieties.
+Herbicide Product/A (ai/A) Weeds When to Apply Remarks and Paragraphs Express SG (tribenuron 2) 0.25 to 0.5 oz SG (0.125 to 0.25 oz) including wild mustard.
+Suppression of Apply only to Express Sun sunflower varieties.
 Apply with MSO adjuvant at 1 to 1.5 pt/A and with a registered POST grass herbicide.
 Observe a 14 day interval between sequential applications but do not exceed a total rate of 1 oz/A. Allow a 70 day PHI.